 Family’s Weight Comments Harm Girls - Girls whose families criticize their weight or eating habits may develop lasting problems with body image and self-esteem.
 Data suggest that even occassional comments may have a lasting negative impact.
 8/06

-Dieting Makes Little Girls Fat - Five year old girls who diet end up fatter as they get older.
+Dieting Makes Young Kids Fat - Five year old girls who diet end up fatter as they get older.
 6/04

-Children Who Diet End Up Heavier - "Dieting to control weight is not only ineffective, it may actually promote weight gain," said the report from Brigham and Women's Hospital in Boston.
-Based on a study ofmore than 16,000 U.S. boys and girls age 9 to 14 from 1996 to 1998.
+Children Who Diet End Up Heavier - "Dieting to control weight is not only ineffective, it may actually promote weight gain, according to this study of more than 16,000 U.S. boys and girls age 9 to 14 from 1996 to 1998.
 Pediatrics, 10/03.

 Help Your Child Avoid (or Heal) Eating, Weight and Body Image Problems